2 min read

 Condition

-If a company proves its expected income in Serbia, a business project, or cooperation, which takes place or is in connection to Serbia, the tax authority will issue a tax number to the foreign legal entity.
+If a company proves its expected income in Serbia, a business project, or cooperation, that takes place or is in connection to Serbia, the tax authority will issue a tax number to the foreign legal entity.
 However, this entity will also need to provide a tax representative who is a Serbian resident.

 LEGALITY OF HAVING A NON-RESIDENT BANK ACCOUNT IN SERBIA